Zodiak1993/vesc_m365_dash/README.md

 - [x] After turning off the dashboard, the last mode is not used, but the sport mode is set when turning on (logic like originally).
 - [x] Added a few comments to the code.
 - [x] Round speed value on display (before 22.9 km/h was 22 km/h - now 22.9 km/h is 23 km/h)
 - [x] If you use the lock mode, the secret mode will NOT be reset!
-When the Lock Mode is exited, the last used mode (sport, drive, walk) is restored.
+When the Lock Mode is exited, the last used mode (sport, drive, eco) is restored.
 - [x] Control the taillight with a MOSFET via the servo pin.
 - [x] Overmodulation factor changeable for every mode (sport, drive, eco).